Matematikoi/query-generator/docs/endpoints/fix_transform.md

 - `duckdb_database` (str): Path to the duckdb database to make the validation. and extract tables, and attributes names.

+Since the limit on queries will be imposed based on the output of the queries, the queries need to be run.
+Additionally to collecting the queries

 # Transformations
 There are three transformation being done currently:
 1. Change the select clause to have disjoint attributes with the